 8 bicep exercises to try in the gym

-The biceps are one of the smaller muscles in the body, but the most loved.
+The biceps are one of the smaller muscles in the body but a popular muscle group to target by gym goers.

-If you’re striving for signature peaks, try these exercises to bulk up your biceps.
+If you’re striving for stronger arms, try these exercises to build your biceps.

 The bicep curl is essential to any bicep workout.